Solid discs only!

 We know how easy it is to miss throw a flying ring, which is why we ask that you only play with solid discs on the beach or near waterways.
 As any looped item is a threat to wildlife, please make sure when you go home that you take everything away with you.
 Any looped item left on a beach can result in hideous injury or even death for a wild animal.
 The photos below show where some of our flying rings end up!
 This is an easy problem to solve and you can be part of the solution.
 Tell all your dog loving friends too!

-Behind the scenes, we have had a team of volunteers working on a toolkit of resources for us all to use.
-A local graphic designer has created two posters for us pro bono and we have drafted potential letters for small coastal retailers (to request they only sell solid flying discs or to thank them if they already do this), for major retailers, holiday letting companies (to put in their holiday homes) and schools to raise awareness and spread solutions.
+Behind the scenes, we had a team of volunteers working on a toolkit of resources for us all to use.
+A local graphic designer created two posters for us pro bono and we have drafted potential letters for small coastal retailers (to request they only sell solid flying discs or to thank them if they already do this), for major retailers, holiday letting companies (to put in their holiday homes), schools and vet practices to raise awareness and spread solutions.
 SRT volunteers and rangers are always happy to follow up with zoom based talks about seals across the UK, especially for school groups.

 So, now we need your help!

-Could you take one of the posters to local retailers, pet shops, vet practices and/or schools and use the wording from the letters to highlight the issue with people or perhaps email/post them instead?
+Could you take one of the posters to local retailers, pet shops, vet practices and/or schools and use/amend the wording from the letters to highlight the issue with people or perhaps email/post them instead?

 All the resources we have created are available to you download online.
 Click here to access all our resources in our shared googledrive.